madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 ## Holidays

 Beyond what we've outlined above the main thing with holidays is ensuring that enough of the team is still available to maintain momentum.
 As the team is scheduling their own holiday, make sure you don't forget to let the client know too if there are any changes to the team.
-In some cases other developers might be brought in to cover.
+In some cases other developers can be brought in to cover.

-Holiday time must be taken into consideration when planning iterations so that realistic goals/targets can be set.
+Holiday time must be taken into consideration when planning iterations so that they can set realistic goals/targets.

 On the flip side, it's as important that the client lets the team know if they'll be away on holiday.
 In these cases an alternative stakeholder should be introduced to the team who'll be a point of contact.